2110859015/SIVS_Abschlussprojekt/notes.md

 CREATE USER 'sivs'@'localhost' IDENTIFIED BY 'sivs123!';

--- Grant privileges on a specific database ('SIVS' in this case) GRANT ALL PRIVILEGES ON SIVS.* TO 'sivs'@'localhost';
+-- Grant privileges on a specific database ('SIVS' in this case) GRANT ALL PRIVILEGES ON sivs.* TO 'sivs'@'localhost';

 -- Reload the privileges to apply the changes
 FLUSH PRIVILEGES;